HOME-programming-pub/Artemis-config/README.md

 ### Setup Procedure: Summary
 The following list summarizes the involved setup steps to get Artemis up an running with GitLab.

+1. Clone this repo to your machine including the Artemis submodule
 1. Generate (local setup)/ obtain (production setup) SSL Certifcates
 1. Convert and configure SSL Certificates (PEM files, PFX files, Java keystore)
 1. Start GitLab and copy the personal access token of root user, and create an instance runner and copy the runner token